heatherkennyduddela/barn-swallow-gps/README.md

 # barn-swallow-gps

-This file contains details about the data processing and analysis for relating GPS movement data of female barn swallows to their extra-pair mating outcomes in terms of the proportion of extra-pair young in their clutch, and the number of sires represented in each clutch.
+This file contains details about the data processing and analysis for relating GPS movement data of female barn swallows to their extra-pair mating outcomes in terms of the proportion of extra-pair offspring, number of extra-pair offspring, and number of sires represented in each clutch.

-These results are published in the article title "Female Space Use and Plumage Colour Correlate with Extra-pair Mating in Barn Swallows".
+These results are published in the article title "Female Space Use and Plumage Colour Correlate with Extra-pair Mating in Barn Swallow Replacement Clutches".
 Article authors: Heather V. Kenny-Duddela, Drew R. Schield, Kayleigh P. Keller, Rebecca J. Safran

 The steps described require the following software: